Lauren Harries: Early life

-Lauren Charlotte Harries was born James Charles Harries on 6 March 1978 in Surrey, England.
-Harries' father, Mark Harries, worked in the hotel business and catering trade.
+Lauren Charlotte Harries was born James Charles Harries on 6 March 1978 in Surrey to Kathleen and Mark Harries.
+She has an older brother Adam, and a younger brother, Patrick.
+Harries' father worked in the hotel business and catering trade.
+Her mother worked as a stripper in South Africa and previously owned an escort agency in Soho.
 The family moved to Cardiff when Harries was still a baby.
-From the age of five, she enjoyed art and antiques, and had an apparent ability to spot bargains at local jumble sales and second-hand shops.
+From the age of five, she enjoyed art and antiques and had an apparent ability to spot bargains at local jumble sales and second-hand shops.